Start Here: 11 Rules for a Healthy Diet

 Trans-fats are a mostly man-made fat designed to keep products fresh for longer.
 Typically only found in processed foods, trans-fats have been linked with an increased risk of cardiovascular (heart) disease.
 Check food labels and avoid anything with the words "partially hydrogentated" like "partially hydrogenated palm oil".

 Like sugar, salt and sodium is addictive and added to a variety of snacks and foods.
-Check the list of high sodium foods to avoid, and inspect product labels and nutrition facts for the amounts of sodium.
+Check the list of high sodium foods to avoid, and inspect product labels and for the amount of sodium before buying products.

 A sure way to reduce calories while feeling healthy is to only eat foods that provide the most nutrition per calorie.
 These include fresh herbs and dark leafy greens.
 See the full list of the most nutrient dense foods per calorie for more info.